 Accessed from the cities of Duval, Carnation, and North Bend.

 Snoqualmie Valley Trail trail is 18.4 miles long.
 There are parking spots and access in various places along the trail.
-As of June 2020 some of the parking lots are open and others are not.

 The entire trail is nice and easy for all ages.
 Along the main trail are smaller trails that jut off into the forest or along the river for more exploration.